-Miller, born in Los Angeles, CA, signed with the California Angels in 1964.
-He hit .301 in Quad Cities for them.
-Houston them drafted him after the 1964 season and he played most of the 1965 season in Amarillo, hitting .289 with 20 home runs.
+Miller, born in Los Angeles, CA, signed with the Los Angeles Angels in 1964.
+He hit .301 for the Quad Cities Angels then was drafted by Houston after the 1964 season in the first-year player draft.
+He played most of the 1965 season with the Amarillo Sonics, hitting .289 with 20 home runs.

 In the majors, Miller was mostly a right fielder, but also played a lot of left and center field with two appearances at each of third base and catcher.